 Going through a child support case?
 It is normal to have a lot of questions about your rights and your options.
 At Foley Freeman, PLLC, we are a boutique family law firm that puts parents first.
 When you contact us, you will have an opportunity to consult with a Caldwell, ID child support attorney who can:

-• Handle legal paperwork and child support settlement negotiations; and
+• Handle legal paperwork and child support settlement negotiations

 Child Support in Caldwell: Frequently Asked Questions (FAQs)